 Source: John Hopkins Medicine

-• Tumours in the body and tail of the pancreas: These surgeries involve the removal of the left side of the pancreas and is called distal pancreatectomy.
+Tumours in the body and tail of the pancreas: These surgeries involve the removal of the left side of the pancreas and is called distal pancreatectomy.

+Surgery to remove the entire pancreas: Removal of the entire pancreas is known as total pancreatectomy.
+The patient will be prescribed lifelong insulin and digestive enzymes.
 Tumours affecting nearby blood vessels: In advanced cases involving the blood vessels, patients are ineligible for Whipple procedure or other pancreatic surgeries.
 These surgeries are performed by highly specialized and experienced surgeons which involve removal of the tumour and reconstruction of parts of blood vessels.

-• Side effects: Each surgery carries the risk of bleeding and infection.
+Side effects: Each surgery carries the risk of bleeding and infection.
 Other side effects include nausea, vomiting, leakage of stomach content into the abdomen etc.

-• Chemotherapy: Chemotherapy involves drugs which kill cancer cells taken through the mouth or injected into a vein.
+Chemotherapy: Chemotherapy involves drugs which kill cancer cells taken through the mouth or injected into a vein.
 It may be combined with radiation therapy, also known as chemoradiation.
 This is typically used to treat cancer that has spread beyond the pancreas to nearby organs.
 Chemotherapy is used to control cancer growth and prolong survival in patients with advanced pancreatic cancer.

 What is Chemotherapy?